Paul Revere House Education and Visitor Center at Lathrop Place

 The project was funded by a $4.1 million-dollar capital campaign that attracted over 600 donors.
 Major donors included the Massachusetts Cultural Facilities Fund, the National Park Service, National Endowment for the Humanities, LPL Financial, Ruby W. and Lavon Linn Foundation, Amelia Peabody Charitable Fund, several anonymous donors, and Julia and Mark Casady and the One Step Forward Education Foundation.

 Many years in the making, the new Education Center addresses several long-standing issues including lack of space and full access.
 During peak tourist seasons, over 2,000 individuals per day tour the modest home of Revolutionary figure Paul Revere and his family.
 Lack of readily available dedicated space for educational programming, made it uncomfortable to accommodate school groups.
 Visitors with diminished mobility have never been able to view the 2nd floor of the Revere House due to limitations of adding new construction to such a historically significant structure.
-Record attendance in 2015 and 2016 has only increased the need for this important expansion effort.
+Record attendance in recent years underscores the importance of this new facility.

 This new facility will enhance visitor services with the level of amenities visitors expect at a nationally significant historic site—restrooms, a water fountain, a museum shop, and a sheltered area where they may gather to escape sun, snow, and rain.
 The new Center features exhibits that provide visitors with an enhanced knowledge of Paul Revere’s ride, the Revolution, and Revere’s career as a silversmith and early industrialist.
 Visitors will view a detailed diorama of Revere’s silver shop while examining Revere silver.
 It will also allow the Association to display more of its collection, including Revere family items, materials related to the midnight ride, and objects from Revere’s many business ventures.